 Anne Dijkstra is an assistant professor in Science Communication in Twente.
 She studies the changing relationship between science and society and is involved in several international projects.
 She worked as a project manager and senior science communication advisor.
 As a volunteer, she organises meetings for the Science Café Deventer and a successful science-art festival ‘KOP-festival’.

-Anne M. Dijkstra, PhD (University of Twente) is an assistant professor in Science Communication at the University of Twente, faculty of Behavioural and Management Sciences.
-She studies the changing relationship between science, technology and society from a communication perspective.
+Anne M. Dijkstra, PhD (University of Twente) studies the changing relationship between science, technology and society from a communication perspective.
 Her research focuses on the role of the public as well as the role of researchers in this relationship and is related to new and emerging technologies.
-Key words in her research are public engagement, science communication, risk communication and risk governance.
+Key words in her research are public engagement, science communication, responsible research and innovation, co-creation, governance, risk communication and risk governance.

 UT Research Information System

 Affiliated Study Programmes

 Currently, she is involved as a researcher in several EU projects.
 The goal of the GoNano project (No 768622, 2017-2020) is to improve the responsiveness of research and innovation processes to public values and concerns.
 Thus, Governing Nanotechnologies through societal engagement.

 The RRI2SCALE project (No 872526, 2020-2022) seeks to meet the needs of society in regional innovation processes.
 Academic partners in collaboration with regions - for the NL the Province of Overijssel and the UT - aim to work towards sustainable development, societal inclusion and citizen participation under a framework of democratic governance.

 In 2021 ENJOI will start.
 The project will co-create and select science communication standards and improve the quality of science communication through the media.